Seaton Village: Notable persons

 Seaton Village was also where Meghan Markle, UK's Duchess of Sussex, lived in a rented house at 10 Yarmouth Gardens while filming the TV series Suits.
 She moved out in late November 2017 after work on the seventh season had been completed.
+Prince Harry, Duke of Sussex was a visitor to this house during the time Markle lived here.